-All of us have a favorite band or song that just resonates with us in a special way.
-We connect with it on a deeper level and find the mix of beats and instruments so pleasurable that we can listen to it on repeat.
-According to a study published in Nature Neuroscience, dopamine is actually released in the brain when you are listening to music that you particularly enjoy – almost reinforcing the enjoyable experience of the song.
+All of us have a favorite band or song that resonates with us in a special way.
+We connect with it on a deep level and find the mix of beats and instruments so pleasurable that we can listen to it on repeat.
+According to a study published in Nature Neuroscience, the brain releases dopamine when you are listen to music that you particularly enjoy.

-Essential oils are as popular as ever for any (and all!) of your wellness needs.
-It has been shown that lavender essential oil actually produces a calming effect similar to anti-anxiety medications like lorazepam, which work by stimulating serotonin production.
+Essential oils have become more popular than ever for all kinds of wellness needs, and that includes mood boosting.
+Lavender essential oil has been shown to produce a calming effect similar to anti-anxiety medications like lorazepam, which work by stimulating serotonin production.
 This neurotransmitter is actually produced in the gut, also known as your “second brain,” and is responsible for regulating your mood.
-Low levels have been linked to increased levels of anxiety and depression, so place a few drops of each in your diffuser at work or home for a constant stream of feel-good hormones.
+Low levels have been linked to increased levels of anxiety and depression, so place a few drops in your diffuser at work or home for a constant stream of feel-good hormones.

-These natural herb and plant medicines have been used for centuries but are finally getting their turn in the spotlight in the mainstream wellness world.
+Natural herb and plant medicines, called adaptogens, have been used for centuries but are finally getting their turn in the spotlight in the mainstream wellness world.
 Certain adaptogens are used to target specific areas of your health that need a boost, and brain health is no exception.
 Mucuna pruriens contains the dopamine precursor L-DOPA, which is able to increase dopamine through crossing the blood-brain barrier.
 In addition, rhodiola also helps support dopamine by keeping your levels stabilized.
-Keep these on hand and add to your morning smoothie to start your day off on a high note!
+Keep these on hand and add to your morning smoothie to start your day off on a high note.